Jan Palach: Place names

 In the Czech Republic, many towns have streets or squares named after Palach, including Jan Palach Square in central Prague.
 He also had streets named after him in Luxembourg City (Luxembourg), Angers and Parthenay (France), Kraków (Poland), Assen, The Hague and Haarlem (Netherlands), Varna (Bulgaria) and Nantwich (United Kingdom).
 In Rome and Milan (Italy), there is a central square named after Palach with a commemorative statue.
-In Curepipe (Mauritius), a bus station is named after him.
+Even on the remote island of the Republic of Mauritius in the Indian ocean, there is a bus station situated in the central city of Curepipe named after him.

 The oldest rock club in Croatia, situated in Rijeka since 1969, is named Palach.
 The main bus and metro express terminal in the town of Curepipe, Mauritius is named after Jan Palach.
 A student hall in Venice, Italy on the Giudecca island has also been given the name of Jan Palach.